 Change of Address COA:

-Notify OIS of any change in either your local or permanent address, using the change of address form.
-All F-1 students must notify the OIS within 10 days of a change of address.
-The OIS will notify the Department of Homeland Security, through the SEVIS system, of your new address.
+Notify OIS of any change in either your local or permanent address by updating your my.emich.edu account.
+All F-1 and J-1 students must notify the OIS within 10 days of a change of address.
+The OIS will notify the Department of Homeland Security with the changes, through the SEVIS system, of your new address.